keif/keif.github.io/src/data/blog/2025-09-12-headless-youtube-playlist-generator.md

     logger.error("YouTube API quota exceeded.
 Try again after 12AM Pacific Time.")
 ```

-### 4. Batch Operations Transform Economics
+### 4. Batching Changes Everything

-The difference between individual and batched API calls is often 50x in quota consumption.
-Always look for batching opportunities.
+Individual API calls vs. batched?
+Often a 50x difference in quota consumption.
+Always batch when you can.

-**Key insight**: API design patterns that work for small datasets can be catastrophically expensive at scale.
+API patterns that work fine for small datasets can be catastrophically expensive at scale.

-### 5. Headless Tools Need Excellent Observability
+### 5. Logs Are Your UI

-Without a GUI, logs and reports become the primary user interface.
-Invest heavily in:
+Without a GUI, logs and reports _are_ the interface.
+Invest in:

 - Clear, actionable error messages
 - Progress indicators for long-running operations